-Five days' observation of selected aspects of the work of the CSS will be carried out during the second and third phases of data collection to add to the information collected about processes and behaviours.
-With permission, this will involve observations of: (i) the layout and ambience of the CSS, and the attitudes of staff and other patients (if applicable) towards homeless people using the service; (ii) ways in which homeless people use the CSS, e.g. attend consultations and leave or wait around; (iii) ways in which CSS staff engage with homeless people, particularly those who are reticent or have challenging behaviour; and (iv) interactions and collaborative ways of working between CSS staff and other agencies.
-Observations will be undertaken in the reception / waiting area, in staff meetings, and by shadowing staff where appropriate.
+Up to five days' observation of selected aspects of the work of the CSS will be carried out during the second and third phases of data collection to add to the information collected about processes and behaviours.
+With permission, this will involve observations of: (i) ways in which CSS staff engage with homeless people, particularly those who are reticent or have challenging behaviour; and (ii) interactions and collaborative ways of working between CSS staff and other agencies.
+Observations will be undertaken, in staff meetings, and by shadowing staff where appropriate.
 Field notes of these activities will also be made throughout the data collection phases at each CSS.